-- Y (Yes) There is physician/APN/PA or pharmacist documentation of a reason for not initiating IV thrombolytic. - N (No) There is no physician/APN/PA or pharmacist documentation of a reason for not initiating IV thrombolytic, OR unable to determine from the medical record documentation.
+Y (Yes) There is physician/APN/PA or pharmacist documentation of a reason for not initiating IV thrombolytic.

+N (No) There is no physician/APN/PA or pharmacist documentation of a reason for not initiating IV thrombolytic.
+OR unable to determine from the medical record documentation.

-- Reasons for not initiating IV thrombolytic therapy must be documented by a physician/APN/PA or pharmacist with three exceptions: Patient/family refusal, NIHSS score of zero, and initiation of IV or IA thrombolytic at a transferring hospital do not have to be documented by a physician/APN/PA or pharmacist. - If reasons are not mentioned in the context of IV thrombolytics, do not make inferences (e.g., do not assume that IV thrombolytic was not initiated because of a bleeding disorder unless documentation explicitly states so). - Documentation of the initiation of IV or IA thrombolytic at a transferring hospital is a stand-alone reason and sufficient to meet the intent of this measure.
-No further documentation of it as the reason for not initiating IV t-PA at this hospital is needed. - If documentation indicates a National Institute of Health Stroke Scale (NIHSS) score of zero, select "Yes."
+- Reasons for not initiating IV thrombolytic therapy must be documented by a physician/APN/PA or pharmacist with three exceptions: Patient/family refusal, NIHSS score of zero, and initiation of IV or IA thrombolytic at a transferring hospital.
+These three exceptions may be documented by a nurse.
+Reason documentation must refer to the timeframe for thrombolytic therapy. - If reasons are not mentioned in the context of IV thrombolytics, do not make inferences (e.g., do not assume that IV thrombolytic was not initiated because of a bleeding disorder unless documentation explicitly states so). - Documentation of the initiation of IV or IA thrombolytic at a transferring hospital is a stand-alone reason and sufficient to meet the intent of this data element.
+No further documentation of it as the reason for not initiating IV t-PA at this hospital is needed. - If documentation indicates a National Institute of Health Stroke Scale (NIHSS) score of zero, select "Yes".
+Score documentation must refer to the timeframe for thrombolytic therapy.